jeroenvermeulen/clusterstat-daemon/README.md

 ClusterStat Daemon
 ==================

+**We are sorry but we cannot offer customer support for this software, and it is provided "as-is" for free.
+We use it at a number of big servers and it works well.**

 Daemon for gathering server process statistics.
 Includes a standalone Pure PHP webserver.

 Currently the main function of the daemon is counting used 'jiffies' by processes.
 Jiffies are processor time units.
 In most cases one jiffy the 1/100th of a second (10 milliseconds) of the power of one CPU core.